zigomir/middle_drive/README.md

   - each tab in this spreadsheet represents different list
   - first data cell represents data type, which can be any of `array`, `hash` and `list`
 - to display image just use this Middleman helper
+- use protected ranges to prevent customer changing the structure of pages: https://support.google.com/drive/answer/63175

 ```erb
 <%= image_tag data.article.article.image %>